texfaq/texfaq.github.io/FAQ-sysmac.md

 Note that installing MacTeX requires `root` privilege.
-This is a pity, since it offers several extras that aren't available via a standard TeX&nbsp;Live, which aren't therefore available to ''ordinary folk'' at work.
+This is a pity, since it offers several extras that aren't available via a standard TeX&nbsp;Live, which aren't therefore available to "ordinary folk" at work.
 For those who don't have `root` privilege, the option is to install using the TeX&nbsp;Live `tlinstall` utility.

 [OzTeX](http://www.trevorrow.com/oztex/), by Andrew Trevorrow,